userfrosting/learn/05.troubleshooting/03.common-problems/docs.md

 ### My routes don't seem to work when I switch to `UF_MODE='production'`.

-The `production` mode, by default, enables [FastRoute's route caching](https://www.slimframework.com/docs/objects/application.html#slim-default-settings).
+The `production` mode, by default, enables [route caching](https://www.slimframework.com/docs/v4/objects/routing.html#route-expressions-caching).
 This can result in route definitions not being updated in the cache during production.
 To resolve this, you should clear the route cache in `app/cache/routes.cache`.